-If you have enabled experimental features in Tools > Options > Advanced, the Template Manager shows a Repository button that you can use to add other template repositories.
+If you have enabled experimental features in Tools > Options > LibreOffice > Advanced, the Template Manager shows a Repository button that you can use to add other template repositories.
 As this is an experimental feature, it may not work reliably.

 On other websites you may find collections of templates that have been packaged into extension (OXT) files.
 These are installed a little differently, as described below.